Clerkenwell lies north of The City and dates from the early 12th-century.

 It has been lovingly restored to resemble how it would have looked in the Victorian era, and contains some fine 19th-century paintings, pieces of Charles Dickens memorabilia, and a few of his original manuscripts.

-If you enjoy this then try: Bloomsbury (walk it in 22 mins or catch a train from X to Bloomsbury).
+If you enjoy this then try: Bloomsbury (walk it in 22 mins or catch a train from X to Bloomsbury) and Holborn (walk it in 14 mins or catch a train from X to Holborn).